Developing a bioformulation stability profile

 Figure 3: Concentration dependence of the measured diffusion coefficient for IgG in buffers 1 and 2.

 There are 2 components to kD: a thermodynamic component (B22MW) and a hydrodynamic component (kf + υ).
-The predictive power of kD is a consequence of the thermodynamic component, specifically B22.
-The 2nd virial coefficient (B22) is representative of the pair-wise interaction potential between like molecules.
-Positive B22 values are indicative of highly solvated samples.
-Negative B22 values, however, are indicative of samples with a propensity toward self-association and low solubility.
+The predictive power of kD derives from the thermodynamic component, specifically B22

 mrk1966_eq02

-Figure 4 shows a comparison of the Debye plots for the previous IgG in buffer 1 and 2 example, along with a 3rd buffer utilizing a lactose stabilizer.
-As seen in this figure, buffer 2 and 3 both exhibit positive virial coefficient values, with buffer 1 exhibiting a negative virial coefficient.
-Based upon empirical predictions then, buffer 2 would be expected to be the most stable and buffer 1 the least stable, with buffer 3 somewhere in between.
+Figure 4 shows a comparison of the Debye plots for the previous IgG in buffers 1 and 2, along with a third buffer utilizing a lactose stabilizer.
+As seen in this figure, buffers 2 and 3 both exhibit positive virial coefficient values, with buffer 1 exhibiting a negative virial coefficient.
+Based upon empirical predictions, buffer 2 would be expected to be the most stable and buffer 1 the least stable, with buffer 3 somewhere in between.

 Figure 4: Debye plots for IgG in buffers 1, 2, and 3, with theta conditions at B22 = 0 represented by the dashed line.

-Here, we define “intrinsic” to identify properties of the protein within the formulation buffer, but in the absence of concentration dependent effects that impact reported values.
-Concentration dependent effects include restricted diffusion and/or electrostatic interactions, and by determining intrinsic properties in the limit of infinite dilution, these can be minimized.
+Here, we define “intrinsic” properties as those of the protein within the formulation buffer, but in the absence of concentration-dependent effects that impact reported values – including restricted diffusion and/or electrostatic interactions.
+By determining intrinsic properties in the limit of infinite dilution, these can be minimized.

-The weight averaged molecular weight (MW) is derived during the course of an ensemble SLS 2nd virial coefficient measurement.
-Because it is mass weighted, small amounts of oligomeric species can have a large effect on MW.
-If the monomeric molecular weight is known, as it often is, then comparison to the oligomeric MW gives one a qualitative idea of the degree of oligomerization.
+The weight-averaged molecular weight (MW) is derived during an ensemble SLS second virial coefficient measurement.
+As it is mass-weighted, small amounts of oligomeric species can have a large effect on MW.
+If the monomeric molecular weight is known, as it often is, then comparison to the oligomeric MW gives a qualitative idea of the degree of oligomerization.

 The Stokes radius (RS) is derived during the course of an ensemble DLS interaction parameter (kD) measurement.
-The Stokes radius is an intensity weighted average size of the oligomeric distribution.
-Comparison of the Stokes radius to the known hydrodynamic size of the monomer gives one qualitative information regarding the oligomeric distribution in the absence of concentration dependent thermodynamic effects.
+The Stokes radius is an intensity-weighted average size of the oligomeric distribution.
+Comparison of the Stokes radius to the known hydrodynamic size of the monomer provides qualitative information regarding the oligomeric distribution, in the absence of concentration-dependent thermodynamic effects.

 % Polydispersity